bahtiyartan/troia/docs/45DatabaseAccessIII.rst

 	SETACTIVECONNECTION DEFAULT;

 Here is a sample code, that switch between default configuration and custom connection.
-In this code "SELECT 1" and "SELECT 3" are performed in default database configuration.
-"SELECT 2" is performed on custom connection which is connected to DBSERVER1.ARCHIVEDB.
+In this code "SELECT A" and "SELECT C" are performed in default database configuration.
+"SELECT B" is performed on custom connection which is connected to DBSERVER1.ARCHIVEDB.
 Like in this sample code, you must switch to default connection, before closing database connection.

 ::